Skip to Main Content

 Returning items

-You can return materials at the Service Desk.
+Carlisle: Please feel free to return materials at the Service Desk.
 This includes interlibrary loans and books from other Penn State campuses.
 Most items can be left on the counter on the book cart near the service desk.
-The procedure is different if you have a reference book or course reserves because the loan period is only 2 hours.
+The procedure is different if you have a reference book because the loan period is only 2 hours.
 You should return these items directly to library staff to ensure prompt check-in.
 You will be charged overdue fines if you fail to return reference or reserve items on time.

 You can also use the outdoor book return receptacle at the South Street entrance to the law school or even return items to another Penn State campus library.